We live in a world of constant explosions of strong opinions, biases, fears, and energy. In this chaos, nothing feels entirely safe.

 2013 GeoGráfica, La Fototeca, Guatemala City

-2013 Blue Sky's PNW Viewing Drawers, Portland OR
+2013 Blue Sky's PNW Viewing Drawers, Portland

 2012 Center for Contemporary Arts, Wilmington, DE

-2012 Slideshow, Annenberg Photo, Los Angeles, CA
+2012 Slideshow, Annenberg Photo, Los Angeles

 2012 Mark Woolley Gallery, Portland, OR

-2012 Blue Sky's PNW Viewing Drawers, Portland, OR
+2012 Blue Sky's PNW Viewing Drawers, Portland,

 2011 Photo Review, Stephen Perloff, Langhorne, PA